Token Vault

 How Token Vault Solves It

-Token Vault sits between your AI agents and the APIs they need to access:
+Token Vault sits between your AI agents and the APIs they need to access — as a policy and routing layer, never as a credential store:

 Four capabilities make this work:

-- MCP proxy - agents connect to Token Vault's MCP proxy endpoint instead of directly to APIs.
-The proxy injects real credentials into requests on the fly.
+• MCP proxy - agents connect to Token Vault's MCP proxy endpoint instead of directly to APIs.
+Token Vault forwards to your webhook, which injects real credentials into upstream requests.
 Agents never see the actual keys.